attcs/Octree/README.md

 ## Usage
 * Use `AdaptorBasicsConcept` or `AdaptorConcept` to adapt the actual geometric system.
 It is not a necessary step, basic point/vector and bounding box objects are available.
-* Decide to let the geometry management for octree or not. `Managed` types could manage the geometries life-cycle, meanwhile the `non-managed` types are just update the relevant metadata about the changes.
+* Decide whether to let the octree manage the geometry or not. `Managed` types handle the geometry life-cycle, while unmanaged types only update relevant metadata about changes.
 * Use `PAR_EXEC` tag as first parameter of constructor for parallel execution
 * Use `PickSearch()` / `RangeSearch()` member functions to collect the wanted id-s
 * Use `PlaneSearch()` / `PlaneIntersection()` / `PlanePositiveSegmentation()` member functions for hyperplane related searches